No matter how short you think it is

 you do not hike a path, you blaze it as you go.

 So do not talk of the distance you’ve trod but of the way you’ve left to go.

-And if by that you think I am telling you you do not want in vain, it burns you as you go.
+And if you think I am telling you exactly you do not want in vain, it burns you as you go.

 This is how I make the miles of a long hike disappear, by writing poetry in my head.
 It doesn’t do a lot for my practice of mindfulness, but it sure can make a trail go faster.

 Human beings are such curious things.
 How much do we yearn to be safe and careful and free of worry and doubt?
 How much do we fear the unknown, when it is in the unknown that we find our strength, our purpose?
 How often do we do and want things that are inimical to our well-being?
 I am as puzzled by me as you are by you and as we all are by each other.

 Thank you for reading Where you draw your line.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.